gtzan/synthesizers_cs_perspective/assignment3.md

 7. (Expected) Synthesize a percussive sound using FM synthesis.
 The attack should be short and there should be many frequencies (i.e a high modulation index).
 Experiment with the amplitude and modulation index envelope shape until you have a good percussive sound.

-8. (Expected) Implement the parametric two pole filter used in the water bottle paper and described in this publication - create two audio examples showing how it can be used: https://ccrma.stanford.edu/~jos/smac03maxjos/smac03maxjos.pdf
+8. (Expected) Implement the parametric two pole filter used in the water bottle modal synthesis paper and described in this publication - create two audio examples showing how it can be used: https://ccrma.stanford.edu/~jos/smac03maxjos/smac03maxjos.pdf

 10. (Advanced)